mikearonapi/autorev/OWNER_GUIDE.md

 ### Home Page (`/`)
 - **What it is**: The front door of your website
 - **What's on it**:
-  - Hero banner with "Unleash Your Racing Spirit"
+  - Hero banner with "Find What Drives You"
   - Three pillars explaining what you do (Car Finder, Performance HUB, Service Center)
   - A carousel showing all 35 cars
   - How it works steps